Journalism and Digital Media

 The B.A. in Print Journalism curriculum prepares students for careers as journalists; provides hands-on training, including access to the following campus media: The Gold Torch newspaper, Undergraduate Journal, WCSU-FM radio station and Studio C TV; and encourages participation in pre-professional organizations such as the National Association of Black Journalists (NABJ).
 Completion of an internship in journalism is required.

-Mass Com students have interned and found jobs at BET, Radio One, Clear Channel, Time Warner, Fox, Cox Newspapers, Style Network, WDTN-TV and WHIO-TV.
+Mass Communications students have interned and found jobs at BET, Radio One, Clear Channel, Time Warner, Fox, Cox Newspapers, Style Network, WDTN-TV and WHIO-TV.
 Our graduates are making their mark in the entertainment industry, appearing in blockbuster movies such as Drumline and Remember the Titans.
 In any post-baccalaureate plan, faculty mentors and the Career Services Center provide support.

 We suggest you complete four years of high school English, at least two years of a foreign language, and participate in a high school newspaper, radio or TV station.
-We encourage your enrollment in Advanced Placement (AP) courses and will negotiate credit, placement or exemption for AP scores of 3 (qualified) or higher in the following subjects: Chinese Language and Culture, English Language, English Literature, European History, French Language, French Literature, Spanish Language, World History, and U.S. History.
+We encourage your enrollment in Advanced Placement (AP) courses and will negotiate credit, placement or exemption for AP scores of three (qualified) or higher in the following subjects: Chinese Language and Culture, English Language, English Literature, European History, French Language, French Literature, Spanish Language, World History, and U.S. History.

 Mr. Michael Gormley